Count Smokula: TV, film and the Internet

-In 1996, Count Smokula got his start on underground fame with his own cult Public-access television cable TV show The Count Smokula Show ("the greatest talk show in the voild").
+In 1996, Count Smokula got his first start on underground fame with his own cult Public-access television cable TV show The Count Smokula Show ("the greatest talk show in the voild").
 He also hosted the "Freak of the Week" segments for Troma's Edge TV which had guests who swallowed swords, ate fire and devoured light bulbs.
 A further search for such abilities led to the first international episode at the Cannes Film Festival in May 2000 with co-host Shelley Michelle.
 Count Smokula was also a "date" on the "Singers need love too" episode of TV show Blind Date (March 2005) and almost a superhero on the Sci Fi Channel reality show Who Wants to be a Superhero?.
 He didn't quite make the cut on the show's pilot episode (July 2006).
+As Smokey Miles, he made an uncredited appearance as a pianist in Twin Peaks: The Return.

-As a film actor, the Count has appeared in some memorably named flicks including the 2004 epic Tales from the Crapper (filmed in three countries, over three years, with six directors, 15 writers, and a cast of hundreds) with Julie Strain. and the "Coming Soon" Curse of the Black Pussycat starring Rena Riffel.
+As a film actor, the Count has appeared in various flicks including the 2004 straight-to-video anthology film from Troma Entertainment entitled Tales from the Crapper (which was filmed over three years, with six directors and 15 writers) with actress and model Julie Strain. and the "Coming Soon" Curse of the Black Pussycat starring Rena Riffel.